One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: A Patch-centric Framework

 \paragraph{Zero-shot decoding.} We train a text decoder $\phi: \mathbb{R}^{D} \to \mathcal{T}$ using a prefix language modeling approach, where the decoder reconstructs a caption $t \in \mathcal{T}$ from its text embedding $\psi_\text{t}(t)$.
 If $\psi_\text{t}(t)$ is aligned to the visual encoder $\psi_v(I)$, we could directly decode the visual embeddings using a text-only decoder trained on text-only data.
 In such a case, we can finally decode the region representation into a natural language caption $t = \phi(\mathbf{v}_R)$.
 However, the assumption that $\phi(\cdot)$ can digest features from $\psi_v(I)$ while being trained to reconstruct features from $\psi_\text{t}(t)$ is often too optimistic due to the prominent modality gap~\citep{liang2022mind}.
 In fact, text and image representations, despite being in the same multimodal space, occupy different, separated subspaces.
-To obtain a decoder applicable to visual embeddings, we experimented with two mitigation strategies for this gap.
+To obtain a decoder applicable to visual embeddings, we experimented with three mitigation strategies for this gap.
 The first strategy, following \cite{li2023decap}, introduces a projection step at inference that maps visual features into the text subspace using a memory of text embeddings.
-The second, inspired by \cite{gu2023can} and \cite{nukrai2022text}, trains the decoder under input perturbations, encouraging robustness so that it can directly process visual embeddings.
+The second, inspired by \cite{gu2023can} and \cite{nukrai2022text}, trains the decoder under input perturbations, enforcing robustness to visual embeddings laying in another subspace.
+Finally, following \cite{lee2025diffusionbridge}, we explore a diffusion-based strategy that applies a diffusion model trained on the textual manifold to the patch-level representation, effectively "bridging" the gap by iteratively refining the visual features toward the text subspace.
 We analyze the effects of the modality gap mitigation strategies in SM\S\ref{sec:suppl:modality-gap}.

-Overall, our formulation offers three main advantages: a) it is zero-shot by design, in the sense that it only requires image-level textual descriptions to be trained and does not require paired image-text samples to train the text decoder, b) any region (e.g., whole image, box, mask, free-form trace, single point) is addressed identically, supporting a modular, general-purpose regional captioning pipeline, and c) our method requires only a single forward pass of the vision backbone to extract patch features for an entire image, which can then be reused to caption multiple regions without rerunning the full pipeline for each one.
+Overall, our formulation offers three main advantages: a) it is zero-shot by design, in the sense that it only requires textual descriptions to be trained and does not require paired image-text samples to train the text decoder, b) any region (e.g., whole image, box, mask, free-form trace, single point) is addressed identically, supporting a modular, general-purpose regional captioning pipeline, and c) our method requires only a single forward pass of the vision backbone to extract patch features for an entire image, which can then be reused to caption multiple regions without rerunning the full pipeline for each one.